TimIsabella/RIME/README.md

-# Recursive Integrated Meaning Engine (RIME)
+# RIME: Recursive Inference Model Engine

-**RIME** is an adaptive, self-evolving reasoning architecture that models nested frames of belief, logic, and contradiction.
-It is designed to grow organically by evaluating streams of input and recursively restructuring itself to form higher-order meaning.
+**RIME** is an adaptive, self-evolving reasoning architecture designed to model nested frames of belief, contradiction, and adaptation.
+Unlike traditional AI systems, RIME does not start with a fixed definition of truth—it constructs its belief system from the bottom up, through repeated interaction with data and persistent contradictions.

+> Truth is not defined from the top-down, but earned from the bottom-up through contradiction and adaptation.

 ![Frame Manager Graph](frameManagerGraph.png)